-Unfortunately the process of re-examination of the remitted Core Strategy policies has delayed progress of the Sites and Policies Plan.
-Given continuing uncertainties over new housing allocations to meet the increased housing requirement, the Development Management policies are taken forward in advance of the remainder of the Sites and Policies Plan.
-These are generally the more generic and less controversial policies used when assessing a range of planning applications and development proposals.
-This set of policies is not affected by the Core Strategy re-examination of remitted policies.
+At the time that the detailed development plan was being progressed, the Core Strategy housing requirement was successfully challenged in the High Court and remitted back to the Planning Inspectorate for re-examination.
+This resulted in a period of uncertainty and delayed progress on the Sites and Policies Plan.
+In the absence of any clarity on the scale of the new housing requirement, the decision was taken to progress the development management policies in advance of the site allocations part of the Plan.
+The development management policies are generally the more generic and less controversial policies used when assessing a range of planning applications and development proposals and are not affected by the Core Strategy re-examination of remitted policies.